 We don’t necessarily do these activities to produce something or be rewarded in any way, but because we enjoy the tasks and they make us feel happy or satisfied.

-These feelings of enjoyment, happiness or satisfaction are what psychologists called intrinsic rewards (sometimes called inner or internal rewards).
+These feelings of enjoyment, happiness, or satisfaction are what psychologists call intrinsic rewards (sometimes called inner or internal rewards).

 Intrinsic rewards drive intrinsic motivation.